Lindstromer/docs/source/includes/_page_type.md

 name        | yes      | The name of the page type description | no       | The description of the page type fill_labels | no       | When this is true it will add the page type name to `add_new_item`, `edit_item` and `view_item` label.
 Both in WordPress admin and the admin bar on the front.
-You can override this with the `labels` array. labels      | no       | Since version 1.2.0 all post type can handle the `labels` object that exists on a [post type](http://codex.wordpress.org/Function_Reference/get_post_type_object).
+You can override this with the `labels` array. labels      | no       | With this you can handle the `labels` object that exists on a [post type](http://codex.wordpress.org/Function_Reference/get_post_type_object).
 So this means that you can change "Add New Page" for every page type and have something like "Add New Startpage".
 Just create a array with the `labels` keys and values on your page type meta array post_type   | no       | Array of post types that the page type should be registered on.
 Default is `page` sort_order  | no       | The sort order number of the page type template    | no       | The template file to render